Trump To Take Aim At Utah's National Monuments, Reversing Predecessors' Legacies

 Correction Dec.
 4, 2017

 A previous version of this story said President Trump planned to visit the Mormon Temple.
-He was scheduled to tour the Church of Jesus Christ of Latter-Day Saints Welfare Square.
+He was scheduled to tour the Church of Jesus Christ of Latter-day Saints' Welfare Square.